ccsmith13/React-Github-User-Card/README.md

 ## STEP 5 - Project Retrospective

 Now that you have completed the MVP, I want you to think about the process it took you to get here.

 Is there anything you wish you had planned better?
+// I don't think so...I feel like this project was very straightforward //

 Anything you would do differently?
+// Improve the styling //

 Now take a minute think about how you would accomplish these same objectives with function components and hooks.
 You have experience with both formats now, so you can form opinions, but more importantly, you can back up those opinions.

+// I like the class component writing style better than the first way we learned to write functional components //

 That's a really exciting level to be at!
 If you have time now, go ahead and move onto the stretch problems.

 ## Stretch Problems